-A revenue proposal from a Network Operator must include all information and matters set out in EII Chapter 6A, Schedule 6A.1.59 It must further:
+A revenue proposal from a Network Operator must include all information and matters set out in EII Chapter 6A, Schedule 6A.1.
+It must further:

-- (1) Include a statement of how the Network Operator's revenue proposal is consistent with the relevant Consumer Trustee authorisation or Minister's direction or authorisation and, if it is different, identify and provide reasons for the differences. - (2) Identify any parts of the revenue proposal the Network Operator claims to be confidential and the ground for the confidentiality claim in accordance with the EII Act, EII Regulation and EII Confidentiality Guideline. - (3) Include the revenue (in total and annually) to be paid to the Network Operator for carrying out the project, including a break-down of the total and annual amounts into their components (as set out under section 38 of the EII Act and the EII Regulation).60 - (4) Include a schedule of payments setting out quarterly amounts proposed to be paid to the Network Operator by the Scheme Financial Vehicle (as defined under the EII Act) for carrying out the project, and the methodology by which these quarterly amounts are to be calculated from the total revenue.61 - (5) Include a formulaic description of any mechanisms that will be used to adjust62 the revenue proposed to be paid to the Network Operator and the schedule of payments within the regulatory control period (for example, to adjust payments for actual inflation).
-For each mechanism, provide: - a. a description of the components to be adjusted - b. the timing of the adjustment for each component, or relevant trigger event - c. a detailed explanation of the proposed method of indexation, escalation or adjustment - d. identification of the authoritative source (or sources) of indices or data to be used for any indexation, escalation or adjustment. - (6) Include proposed costs incurred by the Network Operator in complying with a regulatory requirement and how those costs were calculated.
-63 - (7) Include payments required to be made by the Network Operator to the Infrastructure Planner under any contractual arrangement.
-These costs may include the costs of early development works, preparatory activities and project management undertaken by the Infrastructure Planner (including land, easements, project development work, client delivery and related costs) that are being passed through to the Network Operator.
+- (1) Include a statement of how the Network Operator's revenue proposal is consistent with the relevant Consumer Trustee authorisation or Minister's direction or authorisation and, if it is different, identify and provide reasons for the differences. - (2) Identify any parts of the revenue proposal the Network Operator claims to be confidential and the ground for the confidentiality claim in accordance with the EII Act, EII Regulation and EII Confidentiality Guideline. - (3) Include the revenue (in total and annually) to be paid to the Network Operator for carrying out the project, including a break-down of the total and annual amounts into their components (as set out under section 38 of the EII Act and the EII Regulation). - (4) Include a schedule of payments setting out quarterly amounts proposed to be paid to the Network Operator by the Scheme Financial Vehicle (as defined under the EII Act) for carrying out the project, and the methodology by which these quarterly amounts are to be calculated from the total revenue. - (5) Include a formulaic description of any mechanisms that will be used to adjust the revenue proposed to be paid to the Network Operator and the schedule of payments within the regulatory control period (for example, to adjust payments for actual inflation).
+For each mechanism, provide: - a. a description of the components to be adjusted - b. the timing of the adjustment for each component, or relevant trigger event - c. a detailed explanation of the proposed method of indexation, escalation or adjustment - d. identification of the authoritative source (or sources) of indices or data to be used for any indexation, escalation or adjustment. - (6) Include proposed costs incurred by the Network Operator in complying with a regulatory requirement and how those costs were calculated. - (7) Include payments required to be made by the Network Operator to the Infrastructure Planner under any contractual arrangement.
+These costs may include the costs of early development works, preparatory activities and project management undertaken by the Infrastructure Planner (including land, easements, project development work, client delivery and related costs) that are being passed through to the Network Operator. - (8) Include for all financial values the dollar terms in which the amounts are presented. - (9) Total development and construction capex necessary to carry out the network infrastructure

-59 Some matters in EII Chapter 6A, Schedule 6A.1 only apply to subsequent regulatory control periods.
-These are noted in appendix A
+&lt;sup>59 Some matters in EII Chapter 6A, Schedule 6A.1 only apply to subsequent regulatory control periods.
+These are noted in appendix A.

-$^{^{60}\,}$ EII Act, ss.
-38(1), 38(2) and EII Regulation, s.
+&lt;sup>60 EII Act, ss.
+38(1), 38(2) and EII Regulation, cls.
 48 and 50A.